Home > FOGGING BY APPLICATION > Industrial process optimization by fogging

 It takes 100 calories to heat one gram of water from 0°C to 100°C. It takes 540 calories to convert the same gram of boiling water to the gaseous phase.
 With adiabatic cooling, this energy is directly subtracted from the ambient temperature, resulting in a temperature drop.
 A 7.4 kW MISTYL high-pressure fogging system consumes around 2,400 liters of water per hour.
 One liter of misting water produces a cooling capacity of around 2450 BTU.
 So a 7.4 kW (10 hp) system produces around 600,000 BTUs per hour.
 This achieves the potential of a 500-ton chiller.

 Cooling capacity, of course, depends on climatic conditions.
 These include relative humidity and temperature.
 It is calculated using the famous Mollier H-X diagram, taking into account other parameters such as the difference between dry and wet bulb temperature and atmospheric pressure.
 In general, the higher the temperature, the lower the humidity and the higher the adiabatic cooling efficiency.
+Even in tropical regions, humidity falls during the day as the heat rises, justifying the use of a MISTYL-type cooling system.

 INCREASED COOLING CAPACITY